Qualifications for entry-level deputies

 Basic Qualifications for All Applicants

-- You must be a United States citizen at the time of application;
+- You need to be a lawful permanent resident or citizen of the United States at the time of application;

 - You must have the ability to read, speak, and write the English language fluently;